-Crime scene cleanup work sometimes shocks those of us in the business.
+Nevada crime scene cleanup work sometimes shocks those of us in the business.
 Homicides, suicides, unattended deaths, and decomposition work reminds us of true challenges.

 But then there's the challenges facing families in need of our work, our blood cleanup skills, abilities, and knowledge.
 Their tasks far exceed our momentary discomforts.

 We, they, cannot comprehend the nature of such violence and what it can do to the human body.
 We ask ourselves, "now what should I do?".
 What else might we expect from ourselves than this moment of shock and questioning.
 Losing a family member or business partner to horrific acts, horrific accidents, and horrific deaths in general raise our awareness of blood cleanup in a new light.

 I'm here to share what I know, what I've seen, and what I can do for a Nevada crime scene cleanup.
 If you can pay a $999 - 1,200, (shotgun trauma not included), for a single crime scene cleanup cleanup, then you have my guarantee to clean my best for you.